DataDog/documentation/content/en/cloudcraft/advanced/add-aws-account-via-api.md

   --policy-arn 'arn:aws:iam::aws:policy/ReadOnlyAccess'
 {{< /code-block >}}

-If you gave the role a different name in the previous step, ensure you replace _cloudcraft_ with that name.
+**Note**: If you gave the role a different name in the previous step, make sure you replace _cloudcraft_ with the name you used.

 ## Adding the AWS account to Cloudcraft

 Finally, once you've created the IAM role, you can add the AWS account to Cloudcraft.
-You can do that by using the ARN of the role you created and calling [Cloudcraft's developer API](https://developers.cloudcraft.co/).
+You can do that by using the ARN of the role you created and calling [Cloudcraft's developer API][7].

 {{< code-block lang="shell" >}}
 curl \